mkarkour/Amazon_kindle_review/README.md

 ## Writing and Communication
 The project also includes questions where students must respond in English using Markdown cells.
 This requires the ability to communicate clearly and effectively, which is an essential skill in Data Science.

+## Project Format
+This project is structured as a guided Jupyter notebook.
+It includes both coding tasks and questions that require written responses in English within Markdown cells.
+These questions are designed to assess understanding of theoretical concepts, critical thinking skills, and ability to provide clear explanations into the data analysis field.